ngonalex/custom-compiler/README.md

 In /v2_combinators, we mainly implemented variable assignments. program_parser.cc is our highest order function which allows for multiple assignments and then an arithmetic expression from v1.

 In /v3_combinators, we mainly implemented loops, boolean operations, blocks, and if statements.
-In here our higher order functions include conditional_parser.cc, loop_parser.cc, block_parser.cc, and relation_parser.cc.
+In here our higher order functions include conditional_parser, loop_parser block_parser, and and_relation_parser and or_relation parser.
+    and_relation_parser and  or_relation_parser use a recursive manner that allow all sorts of complicated logical expressions (similar to v1)

 In /v4_combinators, we mainly implemented function calls.

+In /v5_combinators, we implemented arrays (known as tuples in the AST) and support boht creating the array and dereferencing indexes of it to read and modify the array.

 1) /basic_combinators: